Luk-kar/SmogSense/README.md

        ```

    2. **Configure environment variables**
-      Copy the example file and edit it with your credentials and model settings:

       ```bash
       cp .env.example .env
       # Open .env in your editor and adjust passwords, users or ports etc.